-Standards Manual: Bison January 1,2014

-Strict record-keeping of ELDU is required; the information that should be recorded follows.
+Standards Manual: Bison Last update August 13, 2020 Strict record-keeping of ELDU is required; the information that should be recorded follows.

 - Animal identification, either as individuals (I.D. numbers or names) or a group (brand or owner).

 - Animal species treated.

 - Numbers of animals treated.

 - Conditions being treated.

 - The established name of the drug and active ingredient.

 - Dosage prescribed or used.

 - Duration of treatment.

 - Specified withdrawal, withholding, or discard time(s), if applicable, for meat, milk, eggs, or animal-derived food.

 - Keep records for 2 years.

 - FDA may have access to these records to estimate risk to public health.